sneldb/sneldb/docs/src/commands/define.md

 ```sneldb
 DEFINE product FIELDS { name: "string", created_at: "datetime", release_date: "date" }
 ```

+## Errors

+- `Authentication required`: No user ID provided or authentication failed.
+- `Only admin users can define schemas`: The authenticated user is not an admin.

 ## Typical validation errors raised during STORE